open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 ##### Requirement: ConsistentProbabilityBased sampler acts like AlwaysOff sampler for probabilities less than 2**-62

-If the configured sampling probability is less than `2**-62`, the Sampler should round down to zero probability and make the same sampling decision as the builtin `AlwaysOff` sampler would.
+If the configured sampling probability is less than `2**-62`, the Sampler SHOULD round down to zero probability and make the same sampling decision as the builtin `AlwaysOff` sampler would.

 ### Composition rules